Skip to contents

 A first way to visualize our data.frame is to look at the proportion of species with non-missing traits using the fb_plot_number_species_by_trait() function.
 It takes the species by trait data.frame as input.

 This plot shows us the number of species (along the x-axis) in function of the trait name (along the y-axis).
 The number of concerned species is shown at the bottom of the plot while the corresponding proportion of species (compared to all the species included in the trait dataset) is indicated as a secondary x-axis at the top.
 The proportion of species concerned is shown at the right of each point.
-For example, in our example dataset, 82.6% species have a non-NA adult body mass.
+For example, in our example dataset, 70.8% species have a value for SLA.

 The function also includes a way to provide a target proportion of species as the second argument.
 It will display the proportion as a dark red dashed line.